 It’s even worse in hard-hit foreclosure hotspots like California and Florida; in the Golden State, more than 10 percent of consumers are current on their credit cards but late on the mortgage, up from 3.5 percent in 2007.

-In the Sunshine State, the number is above 12 percent, up from five percent in in 2007.
+In the Sunshine State, the number is above 12 percent, up from just five percent in 2007.

 The reversal in payment hierarchy could signal that homeowners see mortgage default as inevitable or less of a concern, now that it’s become so widespread.